Expo 2025: Transport

 The venue for the Expo 2025 was Yumeshima, an artificial island in Osaka Bay.
 As this was the first Expo to be held on an island, visitors needed to land on Yumeshima.
 To get to Yumeshima, visitors needed to use public transport, such as trains, shuttle buses, express buses, airport buses, bicycles, boats, and taxis.
 As private cars are prohibited from the island in principle, except for those using the handicapped parking lot, visitors needed to park in a nearby P&R (park and ride) parking lot and then take a shuttle bus to the island.

 In addition, this Expo, based on the concept of a "testing ground for future society," hosted a "Future Society Showcase Project" where visitors could experience life in the near future.
 As part of this, the transportation to the venue would also feature futuristic mobility equipped with cutting-edge technology, such as electric buses that could be powered while driving and hydrogen fuel cell ships.

 Before the opening, it was estimated that of the maximum 227,000 visitors per day, 133,000 (58.6%) would use Yumeshima Station on the Osaka Metro Chuo Line.
 According to estimates by the Expo Association, in the first month after the opening, the average number of visitors per day was 104,000, lower than the expected 150,000, but 76.6% of visitors used Yumeshima Station, which does not require reservations.
 This was mainly due to the fact that the expensive P&R (Park & Ride) was used by only 5.2% of visitors.

-A 3.2 km extension of the Osaka Metro Chuo Line was constructed from its former terminus at Cosmosquare Station using the Yumesaki Tunnel to Yumeshima Station, which opened on 19 January 2025.
+A 3.2 km extension of the Osaka Metro Chūō Line was constructed from its former terminus at Cosmosquare Station using the Yumesaki Tunnel to Yumeshima Station, which opened on 19 January 2025.

 In addition, there are many shuttle bus routes to the Expo site.